New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 - Decreased (miotic – constricted) pupils

 Drowsiness tends to follow the euphoria sought after by users of opioids, and the sedation effect may progress to a coma for some.
-Inattention resulting from perceptual changes and ability to concentrate may progress to ignoring potentially harmful events.
-In rare instances, intoxication may cause hallucinations with intact reality testing or auditory, visual or tactile illusions occurring in the absence of delirium.
+Inattention resulting from perceptual changes and the ability to concentrate may progress to ignoring potentially harmful events.
+In rare instances, intoxication may cause hallucinations with intact reality testing or auditory, visual, or tactile illusions in the absence of delirium.

 For suspected acute opioid intoxication, laboratory studies should be included in the workup:

-- Immediate blood glucose for hypoglycemia, a condition often mistaken for opioid intoxication.
+- Immediate blood glucose for hypoglycemia, a condition is often mistaken for opioid intoxication.

-- Serum acetaminophen concentration due to marketing prescription opioids in combination with acetaminophen leading to a heightened risk of acetaminophen hepatotoxicity.
+- Due to marketing prescription opioids combined with acetaminophen, serum acetaminophen concentration leads to a heightened risk of acetaminophen hepatotoxicity.

-- Serum creatine phosphokinase and electrolytes to exclude rhabdomyolysis (muscle breakdown) secondary to prolonged immobility, always a concern due to the intense sedative effects of opioids.
+- Serum creatine phosphokinase and electrolytes exclude rhabdomyolysis (muscle breakdown) secondary to prolonged immobility, which is always a concern due to the intense sedative effects of opioids.